wakr/in_ds_2017/docs/index.md

 Safety score is one measure in [5 Essentials survey](https://illinois.5-essentials.org/2017/).
 It measures student's perception of safety at school.

 <img src="misconducts.png"/>

 Misconduct rate is also from 5 Essentials survey.
 It's still unclear for us, if misconduct rate means percent of misconducting students or something else.
 Both safety score and misconducts plots resemble crime plot.

+## Conclusions

 ## To remember